 Absolutely!
 In fact, with how much of medicine is becoming digitalised and remote these days, there are lots of advantages to monitoring your oxygen levels at home, especially if you are battling an infection.
 We know that in Covid-19 infections in particular, oxygen levels can drop even before someone has symptoms of feeling more short of breath3.
 By monitoring oxygen levels at these times, you can then be equipped to be proactive about getting important medical attention sooner than you might do otherwise.
 This might help prevent an illness from getting more serious by getting the treatment you need in time.

 Disadvantages of measuring your blood oxygen levels (SpO2) at home?

 Of course, it is equally important to always recognise limitations of any device that we use and the potential for normal numbers to falsely reassure us.
 For that reason, you should pay attention to any symptoms you are experiencing and take them seriously.
 If you are concerned about any symptoms, don’t take a normal oxygen reading as complete reassurance that there isn’t a significant issue present.
 Ensure that you listen to your body and it’s prompts and seek medical attention appropriately.
-For more information about interpreting the results from a pulse oximeter during times of illness, please see the NHS guide here4.
+For more information about interpreting the results from a pulse oximeter during times of illness, please see the National Health Service guide here4.

 Causes of low blood oxygen

 There are lots of potential causes of a low reading on a pulse oximeter.
 These include: